FlaareZero/gal_grus/README.md

 	> Improve the mics in all different kinds of scenarios (audio recording and video recording),
 	> Enables Hi-Res audio for USB Type-C audio output...

 This README will be updated in the future!
-I leave a changelog here
+I leave a changelog here as well

 # Changelog:
 v1.0